- Spacious, flexible cabin

 The 2020 Honda Fit is a victim of its massively spacious interior, resulting in an egg-like shape that’s just not particularly interesting to look at.

 The 2020 Honda Fit has the profile of a tiny minivan, but we still like its details inside and out.
-It’s on the boring side of average though, so that warrants X out of 10 here.
+It’s on the boring side of average, and gets a 5 out of 10 here.

 Older Fit models had a truer hatchback shape, but the 2020 Fit is egg-like to maximize interior space, much like a minivan would.
 In Sport guise with black wheels and trim it looks better, but other models are “meh.”
 At least top-tier EX-L versions get 16-inch alloys and some chrome trim.